Seth-McKilla/mckilla-dot-dev/src/contents/tailwind-typography.md

 tags:
   - TypeScript
   - Astro
-description: "EXAMPLE POST: About Tailwind Typography Plugin and how you can use it effectively."
+description: 'EXAMPLE POST: About Tailwind Typography Plugin and how you can use it effectively.'
 ---

 > This article is from [TailwindLabs](https://tailwindcss-typography.vercel.app/).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.